 Chemical Space Maps

-Following on previous activities in developing reagents for enzyme assays and glycosidase inhibitors, we are currently collaborating with Markus Aebi and Kaspar Locher at ETHZ to study protein glycosylation enzymes, in particular oligosaccharyltransferases and oligosaccharide flippases.
+Following on previous activities in developing reagents for enzyme assays and glycosidase inhibitors, we collaborate with Markus Aebi and Kaspar Locher at ETHZ to study protein glycosylation enzymes, in particular oligosaccharyltransferases (Figure 7) and oligosaccharide flippases.
 In this project we design and synthesize fluorescent peptide and lipid-linked oligosaccharide model substrates to enable biochemical and structural studies.